dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 We now exemplify the use of the Handover rule through several scenarios.

 **Scenario 1.** The figure below depicts two simple scenario.
-On the left, views 1, 2, 3 are all successful operating VPCBC's to completion (denoted in green), and proposals $T1$, $T2$, $T3$ are chained to each other.
+On the left, views 1, 2, 3 are all successful operating Verifiable CBC's to completion (denoted in green), and proposals $T1$, $T2$, $T3$ are chained to each other.

-In the right, the VPCBC in view 1 is not completed (shown as black), but it is "partially" successful: it generates and disseminates $QC(T1)$ to some Validators who become locked on it.
+In the right, the Verifiable CBC in view 1 is not completed (shown as black), but it is "partially" successful: it generates and disseminates $QC(T1)$ to some Validators who become locked on it.
 Other Validators expire the view without accepting $QC(T1)$.

-In the scenario below, despite VPCBC only partially completing in View 1, the leader of view 2 learns $QC(T1)$ from View 1.
+In the scenario below, despite Verifiable CBC only partially completing in View 1, the leader of view 2 learns $QC(T1)$ from View 1.
 Therefore, the leader proposal of View 2 extends $QC(T1)$ with $T2$.
-All Honest parties accept the proposal, and View 2 is successful in completing VPCBC.
+All Honest parties accept the proposal, and View 2 is successful in completing Verifiable CBC.
 Transaction $T2$ is committed (shown in green), and $T1$ is indirectly committed by being extended by $T2$.
 View 3 extends $T2$ normally.

 ![image](/images/HS/chain-ab.png)